 The winemaking process

 The fruit was night harvested on September 26th.
 After a few days of cold-soaking with 45% of the whole cluster, the grapes began a native fermentation.
 Punch downs alternating with pump overs during the heat of the fermentation allowed for a fine balance of tannin, color and flavor extraction.
-After 25 days of fermentation, the wine was sent to barrel — 63% new French oak having three to four years of air-drying on the staves.
+After 25 days of fermentation, the wine was sent to barrel — over 50% new French oak having three to four years of air-drying on the staves.
 Coopering details and toast levels are specifically chosen for this single vineyard cuvée.

 Enjoy now to 2030.